cienfleur/webappdev2024-ca1/README.md

 A web app developed using React and the TMDB API to implement a local web server that can display movies and movie details, as well as allow the user to view curate a list of favorites and movies that they plan to watch, akin to Letterboxd or IMDB.

-## Features (WIP)
+## Features
 Features that were added on top of the original react-movies-lab app:
 - Search bar, allowing you to search for movies according to a specific query
-- Additional sorting filters added to movie list views
-- Pagination of movie search view page, allowing you to browse through multiple pages of results
-- Movie details page lists cast
+- Light/dark mode switch toggle available throughout the web app
-- Added actor page
+- Added popular actors page, actor details view
+- Able to filter actors by country and search up by name
 ### To-do
 - [x] Two additional static endpoints (top movies + popular actors)
 - [x] Parameterized endpoints (search function + actor details page)